UN-OCHA/common_design/components/cd-card/README.md

 ## Purpose and Usage
 Displays concise information in a clear and visually striking manner, with optional images and call to action elements.

+Replace the title heading tag with the semantic level based on the other headings on the page.

 ## Caveats
 Requires cd-grid component or alternative grid system for layout.